Pilgrims

 1600 Tribe Map

 The area had been inhabited by native tribes for over 12,000 years, and other Europeans had arrived.
 By the time the Pilgrims arrived, 95% of the natives had died in an epidemic.
 The Pokanoket** leader, Massasoit Ousamequin (aka Massasoit), worried about invasion by rival tribes.
 He sent English speaking Tisquantum (aka Squanto) to negotiate with the barely surviving colonists on March 22, 1621 (equinox).
+The resultant treaty (Articles of Peace) between Plymouth and Massasoit was upheld for about 50 years.
 Squanto interpreted, and taught them to farm, fish, and hunt beaver.
-Massasoit made a treaty with the colonists, that was kept as long as he lived.

 One fall day, four settlers went to hunt food for a harvest celebration.
 Hearing gunshot, Massasoit and 90 men arrived to see if the settlers were preparing for war.
 Realizing that they were only hunting for a harvest feast, Massasoit sent his own men to hunt deer.
 They ate deer, corn, shellfish, and roasted meat in a feast that lasted three days.
 They played ball games, sang, and danced.